johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - "Fear is the bodies preparation for action.
   Fear does things behind the scenes to get you physically ready.
-  Knowing that this is happening and feeling it work, can help prepare the mind, prevent it from startling" (From Pscycology of the fighting man)
+  Knowing that this is happening and feeling it work, can help prepare the mind, prevent it from startling" (From Psychology of the fighting man)

 - Can satiate desire by thinking-about  or being-aware-of desire.
 Don't necessarily have to indulge the desire.
 - How do you know you're not a brain in a vat?
 Turns outs, you are a brain in a vat!
   Everything you are, think, see, feel is electrical signals.  - Elon Musk
-- Notie your emotions, dont necessarily act on them.
+- Notice your emotions, dont necessarily act on them.
 (EQ)
+- Practicing mediation has the intention to be happier and to be better placed to make others happier.
+  To suffer less and to be a better place to let other suffer less.
+- The goal (system) here is Wisdom.
+  The wisdom that comes from recognizing how things already are in each moment.
+  From stepping out of the fantasy life born of having a mind that is constantly/perpetually distracted.

 # Strict with yourself, Lenient with others (Extreme Ownership)